alphagov/pay-tech-docs/source/documentation/07-integration-details.md

 >Note: GOV.UK Pay will expire incomplete payments after 90 minutes, but you should expect an occasional success or failure if the user experienced problems right at the moment of the redirect.

 If a user does not have enough funds in their account to make a payment, the current GOV.UK Pay frontend will not let them try again with separate card details.
-They will have to return to the service retry the payment.
+They will have to return to the service to retry the payment.

 ## Cancelling a payment